itspriddle/josh.fail/_posts/2022-02-23-somehow-i-manage-work-life-balance.md

   while working.
 - If they wake up early, you do too.
 Our work is always going to require coordinating big upgrades and feature rollouts.
 It often makes sense to do these earlier in the day.
+But, if you need to annoy them by making them work off hours, it is only fair that you do it, too.
 - Set clear expectations around when and how you want people to call out for the day or to submit PTO.
 It might surprise you, in spite of everything I wrote above, that it really grinds me gears when people miss our daily